lbryio/lbry.com/content/faq/youtube.md

 - Download the LBRY App at [/get](https://lbry.com/get)
 - Run the LBRY App
-- Make sure the email saved in the application matches the email address on your [Sync Status Page](/youtube/status) ([email us](mailto:hello@lbry.com) if it does not)
+- Make sure the email saved in the application matches the email address on your [Sync Status Page](/youtube/status) - you can update this and make sure to verify via the email you receive (the email may not update but it will link together)
 - Click on the **Rewards** option from under Account in the sidebar.
-- Scroll to the "YouTube Reward" claim button
+- Scroll to the "YouTube Reward" tile and click Get XXXX LBC.
 - If you met a particular subscriber threshold (minimum 1K subs, 10 videos), you should receive the appropriate amount of credits.

 If you're having any trouble with the sync process or receiving your credits, please contact [help@lbry.com](mailto:help@lbry.com).